medusajs/medusa/www/docs/content/plugins/payment/paypal.md

 ]
 ```

+The endpoint for PayPal webhook integration with your Medusa backend should be set to `{BACKEND_URL}/paypal/hooks`.
+Make sure to replace `{BACKEND_URL}` with the URL to your backend.

 That’s all you need to install PayPal on your Medusa backend!

 The PayPal plugin also accepts the following optional configurations: